A Basic Pandas Dataframe Tutorial for Beginners

 2. Type conda install -c anaconda pandas and hit enter

-An alternative way to install Pandas is to start the Anaconda Navigator, select Environments, and click on the environment in which we want to install Pandas.
+We can also use the Anaconda Navigator.
+First, select Environments, and click on the environment in which we want to install Pandas.
 When we have selected our environment we select “all” in the drop-down menu (next to button “channels”, see image below).
-Now we can search for “pandas” and select it.
+Now, we can search for “pandas” and select it.
 Finally, we hit the apply button in the bottom right corner of the Anaconda Navigator.

 How to Install Pandas in Anaconda Navigator